Safety in Manual

 (Six steps for Safe Manual Handling)

-Improper ways of manual lifting may cause back pain, slip Disc or painful hernia as it subjects the muscles of
+Improper ways of manual lifting may cause back pain, slip Disc, or painful hernia as it subjects the muscles of the human body to varying degrees of stress, and also there is a sharp increase in the pressure exerted on the

 Step-1: Position the feet